If you have any further questions regarding LEED credentials, please contact CaGBC Education.

 Q: Is there a CaGBC study course that I can take to help me prepare for a LEED exam?

-CaGBC currently offers several different options to help people prepare for and pass the Green Associate exam.
-With the transition to LEED v4, the CaGBC has up to date courses available both in-class and online formats, as well as through higher education offerings.
+CaGBC currently offers several different options to help people prepare for and pass the LEED professional credential exams.
+With the transition to LEED v4, CaGBC has up- to- date courses available in both in-class and online formats, as well as through higher education offerings.

 Click here to view our course options.